 Smartwool makes their socks from premium quality Merino wool, so you won’t find a better quality pair out there.

 Don’t worry about wool being too warm in the summer.
-Merino wool has amazing temperature-regulating properties, so when the weather is warm it keeps you cool and facilitates airflow, and when it’s cold, the socks insulate really well.
+Merino wool has amazing temperature-regulating properties.
+When the weather is warm, it keeps you cool and facilitates airflow, and when it’s cold, the socks insulate really well.

-If you’re one of those runners who tends to destroy socks with your toenails, these ones make use of Smartwool’s Indestructawool technology for extra durability.
+If you’re one of those runners who tends to destroy socks with your toenails, these make use of Smartwool’s Indestructawool technology for extra durability.
 You won’t need to replace this pair any time soon.

 They’re reinforced on the heel and the ball of the foot, with extra cushioning for extra comfort.

 Smartwool also uses a 4 Degree Elite Fit System to make sure your socks are snug and comfy.
-As an added bonus, they’re available in various sizes, so you can choose the one that would suit your feet best.
+As an added bonus, they’re available in various sizes, so you can choose the one that suits your feet best.

 Both the men’s and the women’s socks come in an array of colors, so you’ll look cool on the road while staying cool and comfy at the same time.

 - Targeted cushioning on heel and ball of foot

 2. Swiftwick ASPIRE Zero

 As their name should suggest, these socks are designed for maximum moisture management.
 They use a fabric called Olefin, which is lightweight, quick-drying, and wicks moisture very well.